CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 ** ** segregation

-If data carriers are being exchanged with different communication partners, these data carriers should be physically deleted before they are used again in order to avoid transmitting information to the wrong recipient.
+If data carriers are being exchanged with different communication partners, these data carriers should be physically deleted before they are used again in order to prevent the transfer of information to the wrong recipient.

 ** Emergency Preparedness **